- Vol 1: General (Topics Chapters Overview)

 - Native American Monitors Gary R. Winters (November 4, 2003)

-Cultural resources encompass archaeological, traditional, and built environment resources, including but not necessarily limited to buildings, structures, objects, districts, and sites.
+Cultural resources encompass archaeological, Native American, traditional, and built environment resources, including but not necessarily limited to buildings, structures, objects, districts, and sites.
 Qualified cultural resources professionals, consulting with their peers, Native Americans, subject matter experts, or review authorities as necessary, conduct studies of those cultural resources that could have potential to possess significance and that could be affected by transportation projects.

 Not every feature that might be considered a cultural resource requires study.
 Certain properties as a type are minor, fragmentary, or ubiquitous features that lack potential for significance and are exempt from evaluation.
 Additional properties with limited potential may be determined exempt upon review by appropriately qualified cultural resources staff.
 Attachment 4 of the Programmatic Agreement (PA) lists properties that are, or may be determined to be, exempt from evaluation.
 At the same time, it is essential to be aware that not all potentially significant cultural resources are visible or apparent prior to conducting technical studies or consultations: